silverstripe/silverstripe-lessons-v4/README.md

 That all works great when DataObject content is hosted on a page, but what about generic content that is used all over the site, and doesn't belong to any specific parent?
 You might have a store that manages products, or a microlending site with many projects.
 This type of content really merits a dedicated management console in the CMS.
 Binding it to a page would be both confusing for the content author, and add unnecessary complexity to your data model.
 Another example is content that you want to manage in the CMS that is never displayed to the public.
 Think of a business that manages a vast list of customers and orders.
 This type of content is only visible to admins, and binding it to a page doesn't make any sense.

 What we're talking about here is the idea of *standalone* DataObjects.
 They're free-floating in our system -- managed, but not bound to any specific hierarchy.
-For this type of content, we use `SilverStripe\Admin\ModelAdmin`.
+For managing this type of content in the CMS, we use `SilverStripe\Admin\ModelAdmin`.

 When we create a ModelAdmin interface, we get a new top-level section of the CMS, living among Pages, Files, Security, etc., that is dedicated to managing content per our specification.
 The great thing about ModelAdmin is that you can get up and running really fast, and customisations come fairly cheap.